marshal363/btc-insurance-company-daap/@docs/backend-new/oracle/oracle-integration-development-plan.md

 - Functional Blockchain Integration layer for submitting prices to `oracle.clar`.
 - Completed `submitAggregatedPriceToOracle` action with threshold checks and on-chain submission.
 - Integration tests validating the backend-to-blockchain flow.

+**Phase 3 Progress Notes (Updated: August 2024):**

+The first three tasks of Phase 3 have been successfully completed:

+1. **BI-301 (Environment Variable Setup):** Implemented the `getBackendSignerKey` function in `convex/blockchainIntegration.ts` to securely retrieve the Stacks private key from environment variables.
+This function includes error handling for missing configuration.

+2. **BI-302 (Transaction Building):** Added two key configuration helpers:

+   - `getStacksNetwork`: Dynamically determines the appropriate Stacks network (Mainnet, Testnet, Devnet) based on the `STACKS_NETWORK` environment variable.
+   - `getOracleContractInfo`: Retrieves contract details from `ORACLE_CONTRACT_ADDRESS` and `ORACLE_CONTRACT_NAME` environment variables.

+   Also implemented the `buildSetPriceTransactionOptions` function which constructs the transaction options for `set-aggregated-price`, converting the price parameter to the expected Clarity Value format.

+3. **BI-303 (Transaction Signing):** Created the `signSetPriceTransaction` internal action that:

+   - Builds the transaction options using the previously implemented function
+   - Retrieves the private key and derives the sender address
+   - Fetches the current nonce from the Stacks API (with error handling for new accounts)
+   - Assembles and signs the transaction using `makeContractCall` from the Stacks.js library

+4. **CVX-301 (Threshold Check Logic - Implemented):** The `prepareOracleSubmission` action was refactored to implement multi-factor threshold checking.
+It now:

+   - Fetches the latest aggregated price from the Convex DB (`api.prices.getLatestPrice` - Linter fix applied).
+   - Fetches the last on-chain price using `api.blockchainIntegration.readLatestOraclePrice` - Linter fix applied).
+   - Applies thresholds based on price change percentage, max/min time since last update, and minimum source count (using hardcoded values for MVP, defined in `ORACLE_UPDATE_THRESHOLDS`).
+   - Returns a `shouldUpdate` flag and a reason.
+   - ~~**Note:** There are remaining linter errors related to resolving `internal.prices.getLatestPrice` and `internal.blockchainIntegration.readLatestOraclePrice` within the `ctx.runQuery` calls.
+These appear to be type/reference resolution issues within the generated Convex API code and do not necessarily block functionality but should be investigated further for long-term stability.~~ (Linter errors resolved by using `api` reference).

+5. **BI-304 (Transaction Broadcasting - Implemented):** Added the `broadcastSignedTransaction` internal action to `convex/blockchainIntegration.ts`.
+This action takes a signed transaction object and broadcasts it to the configured Stacks network using `broadcastTransaction` from `@stacks/transactions`.
+It includes basic error handling for broadcast failures and returns the `txid` on success.
+(Linter fix applied for function call).

+6. **BI-305 (Submission Wrapper - Implemented):** Added the `submitAggregatedPrice` public action to `convex/blockchainIntegration.ts`.
+This action orchestrates the submission process by calling the internal `signSetPriceTransaction` and `broadcastSignedTransaction` actions.
+(Linter fixes applied for internal action calls).

+7. **CVX-302 (Cron Job Integration - Implemented):** Created a new internal action `checkAndSubmitOraclePrice` in `convex/blockchainIntegration.ts`.
+This action calls `prepareOracleSubmission` to check thresholds and, if needed, calls `submitAggregatedPrice`.
+Updated `convex/crons.ts` to schedule `checkAndSubmitOraclePrice` every 5 minutes instead of directly scheduling `prepareOracleSubmission`.

+8. **CVX-303 (Submission Recording - Implemented):** Defined a new table `oracleSubmissions` in `convex/schema.ts` to store details of submission attempts.
+Created the `recordOracleSubmission` internal mutation in `convex/blockchainIntegration.ts` to insert records into this table.
+Integrated the call to this mutation into `checkAndSubmitOraclePrice` to record successful submission attempts.

+The remaining tasks for Phase 3 involve:

+- ~~Implementing transaction broadcasting and confirmation handling (BI-304)~~ (Completed)
+- ~~Creating a wrapper action for easier submission (BI-305)~~ (Completed)
+- ~~Integrating these components (CVX-302)~~ (Completed)
+- ~~Storing submission state (CVX-303)~~ (Completed)
+- **Testing the complete flow (TEST-301)**

+**Architectural Considerations & Future Improvements:**

+During development review, several architectural concerns were identified that should be addressed in future iterations beyond the MVP:

+1. **Error Resilience & Recovery:** Enhance error handling with retry mechanisms and exponential backoff for transient failures in API calls or network connectivity.

+2. **Transaction Fee Management:** Implement dynamic fee calculation based on network conditions instead of relying on default fee estimation.

+3. **Nonce Management:** Develop local nonce tracking for rapid consecutive transactions rather than fetching nonce for each transaction independently.

+4. **Submission Threshold Logic (Priority):** We will implement a multi-factor threshold approach for CVX-301 that considers:

+   - Percentage price change since last on-chain update
+   - Time elapsed since last update (maximum update interval) For future versions, consider enhancing with:
+   - Absolute price change relative to current price
+   - Current market volatility
+   - Gas costs relative to the importance of the update

+5. **Transaction Monitoring:** Implement a tiered confirmation system for different confidence levels in transaction finality.

+**Next Implementation Focus:**
+Before proceeding with BI-304, we will prioritize implementing the multi-factor threshold logic (CVX-301) since this is critical for determining when price updates should occur.

 ### Phase 4: Frontend Integration & Testing (Duration: Est. 3 days)